AlbertGoTri/DevOps-Spec-Compiler/README.md

 ## Note on the AI Model

 This version uses the **Groq API** with the `llama3-8b-8192` model to generate manifests.
-The project comes with a pre-configured API key, so it works out-of-the-box after installation.
+You need to obtain a free API key from Groq and configure it in the `api_key.env` file as described in the setup instructions.
 The `ai_generator.py` script contains the logic for calling the API.